solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 4. Select **Run** on the toolbar.

    > Re-run the query every 5-10 seconds to watch the count of records in the table, and how it changes as new records are being added by the notebook.
+The notebook limits the number of rows to 1500, so if you see a count of 1500, the notebook has completed processing.

 ## Task 2 - Explore, modify, and run a Pipeline containing a Data Flow